ranjkunn/TBSBIEM/Documentation/quickstart.rst

 ..   ./TPV7_Kernels
 ..   `Test_Problem.in`

-'./data' stores the output data of the solution.
+'./Documentation' stores the documentation source code.

 './Input_files' will have all the input files created.

-'./src' will have the main source files of the code.
+'./Post_Processing' will have the Gnuplot script to generate plots.

-'./src_Kernels' will contain source files only for generating the Kernels.
+'./TEST_Kernels' will have kernels pre-computed for the input file  given in './Input_files/TEST.in'

 './TPV3_Kernels' will have kernels pre-computed for the input file  given in './Input_files/TPV3.in'